 Regular Single Room – $3240 Pay in Full or 4 Payments of $840

 Premium Single Room – $3510 Pay in Full or 4 Payments of $877.50

 This writer’s retreat is open to women writers of all levels, from beginner to professional.
 How do you know if you’re “a writer”?
 Because you write.
 You do not need to be published to join us!
 Or you may have been published multiple times.
 Every level of writer loves this retreat.

 You do not need to be working on a particular project or want to “do” anything with your writing, or you might be getting away to finish something big – there is room for it all.

-However, I only want you to come if you yearn to make a loving, creative commitment to yourself.
+However, I only want you to come if you yearn to make a loving, creative commitment to yourself and co-create this space together.
+This is a retreat not a vacation and while I am all about rest and play, I also need each participant to show up fully.
 In that spirit, you will find a few questions on the registration and deposit page so you and I can both be sure this is the best retreat for you.